 CEO, ʔaq̓am Community Enterprises

 Christopher has worked for the ʔaq̓am community for five and a half years.
 He brings with him twenty plus years of experience in multiple management, sales and marketing and public relations roles in the resort and tourism industry.
-He brings a diploma in resort management and 4+ years of post secondary and training in business, education and economic development.
+He brings a diploma in resort management and four years of post secondary in education, business and economic development.

-He is passionate about the mountain lifestyle and has a deep love for Kootenay region.
+He is passionate about living and playing in mountains and has a deep love for Kootenay region.
 He is married and busy raising two young children in the community of Kimberley, BC.